Do Not Leave The Scene Of The Accident

 Do Not Admit Fault

-The party at fault for a car accident is often up for debate.
-There are many factors that contribute to how and why two vehicles collide, but attorneys and insurance companies typically figure out who is (most) responsible.
+The at fault driver for a car accident is often up for debate.
+There are many factors that contribute to how and why two vehicles collide, but an experienced car accident attorney and the insurance company typically figures out who is responsible.

 This is why you should never—even if, deep down, you know you’re at fault—admit responsibility.
 Anything you say can and will be used against you, and you want to mitigate as many negative consequences as possible.